Second law of thermodynamics: Derivation of the entropy change for reversible processes

-The second part of the Second Law states that the entropy change of a system undergoing a reversible process is given by:
+The second part of the second law states that the entropy change of a system undergoing a reversible process is given by:

 where the temperature is defined as:

-See here for the justification for this definition.
+See Microcanonical ensemble for the justification for this definition.
 Suppose that the system has some external parameter, x, that can be changed.
 In general, the energy eigenstates of the system will depend on x.
 According to the adiabatic theorem of quantum mechanics, in the limit of an infinitely slow change of the system's Hamiltonian, the system will stay in the same energy eigenstate and thus change its energy according to the change in energy of the energy eigenstate it is in.

 The generalized force, X, corresponding to the external variable x is defined such that $X dx$ is the work performed by the system if x is increased by an amount dx.
 For example, if x is the volume, then X is the pressure.
 The generalized force for a system known to be in energy eigenstate $E_{r}$ is given by:

 Since the system can be in any energy eigenstate within an interval of $\delta E$, we define the generalized force for the system as the expectation value of the above expression: